How about a round of applause, everyone?

 - Technology-based solutions that improve efficiency, convenience, access to information, and overall rider experience (like WiFi!)

 Also in the plan are Caltrain’s upgrades and improvements to better connect the County to the rest of the region, including Dumbarton transit improvements and express bus services.
 And, for those of us who use our feet, funding will be allocated to fill in the gaps and update facilities for the bicycle and pedestrian pathways.
+Together, these transportation improvements represent over two thirds of the spending in the measure!

 Perhaps just as important was the inclusion of strong core principles and a strategic planning process that includes community input to craft the guidelines for the measure’s spending after November.
 This will help ensure that the measure’s fund continue to maximize community benefits even after the measure has been passed.